spatiotemporal-data/spatiotemporal-data.github.io/posts/commentator.md

 - Reliability: Handling the the model's generalization ability to different conditions.
 - Fairness: Reducing data/model biases over different groups of the collected dataset.

 Due to the randomness of transport demand data, uncertainty quantification is of great significance in the deep learning based prediction methods.
-Introducing probabilistic assumptions when modeling the transport demand allows one to produce both point and
+Introducing probabilistic assumptions when modeling the transport demand allows one to produce both point estimates and interval estimates.
+One recent demand prediction model is the probabilistic spatiotemporal graph neural network (Prob STGNN, see [Zhuang et al.'22](https://dl.acm.org/doi/pdf/10.1145/3534678.3539093)).

 <br>